 Obvious Non-Remote Phantom Load Electrical Appliances

-This next category of electrical leaches are the ones that are not controlled by a remote, yet still, rather obviously, waste electricity:
+This next category of electrical leaches are the ones that are not controlled by a remote, yet still, rather obviously, waste electricity:, but there isn’t much you can do about reducing that

 - Cable modem: 8.62 W